This neat Google trick opens websites in a flick

 7 best Prime Day shopping tips: Master these to snag the best deals on July 15.

-Discuss: This neat Google trick opens websites in a flick from your phone
+Discuss: This cool new Google trick opens websites in a flick from your phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.